No Compromises. Full Results.

 What items are prohibited when transporting a container in Pennsylvania?

 In Pennsylvania, it's prohibited to transport certain items in containers, including dangerous materials like fuels, chemicals, explosives, perishable goods, live animals, and illegal items.
 There are specific regulations for flammable items, poisons and corrosive substances, particularly in Turnpike tunnels.
-It's best to keep valuable belongings like important documents and jewelry with you.

 What are the most popular container grades in Pennsylvania?